Alberto Del Rio: Contract negotiations (2008–2009)

+He made brief appearance for WWE as a security guard on 30 June 2008 episode of Monday Night Raw.

 By the fall of 2008, a story broke that Rodríguez had wrestled a dark match for World Wrestling Entertainment (WWE) and that they had offered him a contract.
 Over the following months conflicting reports of whether he had signed or not arose, but he remained CMLL World Heavyweight Champion.
 When he lost the title to Último Guerrero it was believed that he had indeed signed with WWE, with him being rumored to be a surprise participant in the 2009 Royal Rumble.
 However, he remained with CMLL and stated that he signed a four-year deal and chose CMLL because they offered him a better deal than WWE.

 Florida Championship Wrestling (2009–2010)

 On 17 June 2009, Rodríguez confirmed that he had signed a three-year contract with WWE, stating that he would not have to go to Florida Championship Wrestling (FCW), WWE's developmental territory, but directly to the main roster.
 Furthermore, he would retain the rights to his name, mask and image, but allow the WWE to use it for promotional purposes while he is under contract with them.
 He agreed to the contract since it addressed the main reasons why he turned down the WWE's offer in January 2009.
 Despite his claims, he had a match with Kris Logan at FCW under the name Dos.
 He later also went on to wrestle under the ring names Dorado and El Dorado.
 During a segment on the Abraham Washington show at the 6 August taping, Rodríguez revealed a new, unmasked wrestling character named Alberto Banderas.
 When he revealed his face, he was criticized by some Mexicans for revealing, to which he responded that only a few people know why he lost the mask in that way.
 During WWE's WrestleMania Revenge tour of Europe in April 2010, he made numerous appearances in untelevised matches for the Raw brand.
 One night he wrestled as Dos Caras, but he did not wear his mask.
 He was presented as a villain in a losing effort against Christian.
 The following month Caras put his mask back on for WWE's tour of Mexico and worked as a hometown hero, prior to returning unmasked during untelevised matches for subsequent Raw and SmackDown shows.
 Later, Rodríguez said that he hated his time in FCW, but that he learned a lot.